 Top Indian telecoms firm Bharti Airtel

-The Indian firm and Zain are in exclusive talks until March 25, marking the third time Bharti has tried to get its hands on a meaningful African business after two failed bids for South Africa's MTN
+Bharti and Zain are in exclusive talks until March 25, marking the third time the Indian firm has tried to get its hands on a meaningful African business after two failed bids for South Africa's MTN

 Bharti would pay a total $9 billion for acquiring Zain's assets in 15 African countries, and will also assume $1.7 billion of debt on the target firm's books.
 Of the $9 billion purchase price, $700 million would be paid to Zain one year after closing the deal, the companies have said.

-Other banks participating in the deal include top Indian lender State Bank of India (SBI)
+Other banks participating in the jumbo financing include top Indian lender State Bank of India (SBI)

-In addition to the dollar financing, SBI has committed up to $1 billion equivalent rupee loans to Bharti which would also cover any associated transaction costs, the Indian telecoms firm said.
+In addition to the dollar financing, SBI has committed up to $1 billion equivalent rupee loans which would cover any associated transaction costs, Bharti said.

-(Reporting by Devidutta Tripathy; Editing by Hans Peters)
+(Additional reporting by Eman Goma in Kuwait; Editing by Hans Peters)